mpaillacar/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

 I am currently an MRes/PhD student in Financial Economics at UCL.
 Previously, I was an Economic Analyst at the Economic Research Area of the Central Bank of Chile.
+Specifically, I worked for the Economic Modelling Department.

 My research interests (broadly speaking!) are at the intersection of Macroeconomics and Finance.